 No level of data visualization is useful unless it is designed to meet the information needs of its target audience that could include business customers or the company’s functional heads.
 As a guideline for data visualization, determine the data-related requirements of the audience and keep your data visuals simple to understand without adding any unwanted information.

-An example of this principle is the User Behaviour visualization report that follows online user behaviour trends particularly useful for the online retail or E-commerce industry sector.
+An example of this principle is the User Behaviour visualization report that follows online user behavior trends particularly useful for the online retail or E-commerce industry sector.

 Use visuals to grab audience attention